cuthbertLab/music21/documentation/source/installing/installMac.rst

 reader on your system.
 If it can't find any, you will be asked to open a URL to download MuseScore, a simple and free MusicXML reader and easy writer.
-Installing MuseScore is recommended for users who do not have Finale, Sibelius, MuseScore, or another MusicXML reader.
+Installing MuseScore is recommended for users who do not have Finale, Sibelius, Dorico, MuseScore, or another MusicXML reader.

 If one or more MusicXML readers are found, skip ahead to the next instructions.